bruneval/molgw.org/docs/tuto_compilation.md

 make
 make install
 ```

-On Linux distributions (Ubuntu, Fedora etc.), obtain the package from the package manager:
+On Linux distributions, obtain the package from the package manager.

+For Ubuntu, issue
 ```sh
 sudo apt-get install libxc-dev
 ```
-or
+or for Fedora, CentOs, RedHat, issue
 ```sh
 sudo dnf install libxc-dev
 ```